rgeirhos/object-recognition/README.md

 The `raw-accuracies/` directory contains a `.txt` file for each experiment with a table of all accuracies (split by experimental condition and subject/network).
 This therefore contains the underlying data used for all accuracy plots in the paper, and may be useful, for example, if one would like to generate new plots for comparing other networks to our human observers' accuracies.
 Note that all accuracies reported in these files are percentages.

 ## raw-data
+This directory contains the raw data for all experiments reported in the paper, including a total number of 39,680 human trials in a controlled lab setting.
 Every `.csv` raw data file has a header with the **bold** categories below, here's what they stand for:

 - **subj:** for DNNs (Deep Neural Networks), name of network; for human observers: number of subject.
 This number is consistent across experiments.
 Note that the subjects were not necessarily given consecutive numbers, therefore it can be the case that e.g. \'subject-04\' does not exist in some or all experiments.